qibogang/qibogang.github.io/README.md

 - `tutorials` contains some markdowns corresponding to the tutorials presented to the user.
 Each tutorial is saved into a proper `.md` file.
 - `styles` contains two `*.css` files in which we wrote some styling instructions for the site building.

-### Required packages to compile it in dev mode

-Please check the "dependencies" section in `package.json` file to be sure that you have all the yarn extensions in order to run the developer mode.